Problem Set Guidelines

 There are 4 problem sets over the course of the semester with annotations or explanations that demonstrate your work and understanding.

-These differ from daily exercise sets which count as
+These differ from daily exercise sets.

 because solutions will